deep-research/victorslibrary-gridsome/content/song/the-grieg-and-euphorization-revealed.md

 ### Recordings

-1. <g-link to="/recording/how-enlightened-are-you">How Enlightened Are You?</g-link>
+1. <g-link to="/recording/the-grieg-and-euphorization-revealed">The Grieg and Euphorization Revealed</g-link>

 ### Lyrics